tjfenwick/DIY-Sim-Racing-Active-Pedal/Arduino/Esp32_S2/Library/FastAccelStepper/README.md

 * Allows the motor to continuously run in the current direction until stopMove() is called.
 * speed/acceleration can be varied while stepper is running (call to functions move or moveTo is needed in order to apply the new values)
 * Constant acceleration control: In this mode the motor can be controled by acceleration values and with acceleration=0 will keep current speed
+* Linear acceleration increase from/to standstill using cubic speed function - configurable by `setLinearAcceleration()`
+* Jump start from standstill - configurable by `setJumpStart()`
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards with configurable delays
 * Enable pins can be shared between motors
 * Direction pins can be shared between motors
 * Configurable delay between direction change and following step
 * External callback function can be used to drive the enable pins (e.g. connected to shift register) and, only esp32 derivates: the direction pins
-* No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
+* No float calculation (poor man float: use log2 representation in range -64..64 with 16bit integer representation and 1/512th resolution)
 * Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!
 * Command queue can be filled with commands and then started.
 This allows near synchronous start of several steppers for multi axis applications.